AlexVKO/fzf-to-functions.vim/README.md

 Installation
 ------------

-fzf-to-functions.vim depends on the basic Vim plugin of https://github.com/junegunn/fzf.vim, so make sure you have this instealled.
+fzf-to-functions.vim depends on the basic Vim plugin of https://github.com/junegunn/fzf.vim, so make sure you have this installed.

 ### Using [vim-plug](https://github.com/junegunn/vim-plug)